Accurate. Physically based. Intuitive.

 Historically, there were many algorithms for volumetric rendering, most of which relied on interpolation, fakes, and heavy bias to compute the result.
 Fortunately with modern CPUs in combination with our research, we have been able to ditch all of these outdated options and go straight for the most accurate, 100% ray traced solution.
 Even we were surprised by how fast the unbiased, un–interpolated solution could be!

-Setting up volumetric scattering or SSS can be especially challenging.
-Fortunately, Corona’s implementation comes with zero sampling controls, and all sampling is done automatically.
-This makes its UI extremely simple: just set up the scattering and absorption properties of the material and press “Render”.
+Setting up volumetric scattering or SSS is often especially challenging, but Corona Renderer’s implementation in the all–purpose Corona Material makes it simple.
+It doesn’t need any sampling controls, as all sampling is done automatically.
+This makes its UI extremely simple: just set up the scattering and absorption properties for Volumetric mode (for liquids, glass, clouds, etc.) or the Amount, Radius and Scatter color for SSS mode (for skin, wax, food, etc.), and press “Render”.

 Corona Renderer comes with many useful maps that you will soon find indispensable, such as Ambient Occlusion, UVW randomization, Multimap, Triplanar mapping, and more.
 We’ll take a look at just one here, the Corona Distance map.